AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 1. You should see a new project generated with 2 default `Workspaces`.
     - Workspaces can be used to manage different deployment environments (dev, qa, stage, prod) for your application and to provide individual working environment for each developer on the project.
 Workspace is where you will connect services and get the credential details needed to connect to [Adobe APIs](/apis).
 Connected services can differe from workspace to workspace, and the credentials used within each workspace is not shared across workspaces.
-    - Each Project Firefly project has two default workspaces: `Production` and `Stage`.
+    - Each App Builder project has two default workspaces: `Production` and `Stage`.
 You can add more workspaces as needed.
 The `Production` workspace is special, as it is used for the submission and distribution flow.
 When you’re ready to deploy your app, you will submit it for approval from the Production workspace.
     ![Project Preview](../images/console-5.png)

 1. Create a new workspace or select an workspace to start adding [APIs](/apis/experienceplatform/console/docs#!AdobeDocs/adobeio-console/master/services.md) and [Events](/apis/experienceplatform/console/docs#!AdobeDocs/adobeio-console/master/services-add-event.md) that you would need for your application.